configbee/amplify-react-starter-configbee-feature-flags/README.md

 ## Deploying to AWS

-Clone this repository or use it directly to deploy the application with AWS Amplify.
+Fork this repository or use the "Use this template" option to create a new copy of this repository in your GitHub account, then deploy it with AWS Amplify.
 For detailed deployment instructions, refer to the [AWS Amplify documentation](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws).

 ## Unlocking Hidden Functionalities with ConfigBee Feature Flags